spring-gradle-plugins/dependency-management-plugin/CONTRIBUTING.md

 Before we accept a non-trivial patch or pull request we will need you to sign the [contributor's license agreement (CLA)][2].
 Signing the contributor's agreement does not grant anyone commit rights to the main repository, but it does mean that we can accept your contributions, and you will get an author credit if we do.
-Please use "Andy Wilkinson" in the project lead field when you complete the form.

 ## Code conventions and housekeeping